svg

 0 1 2 3 4 5 6 7 8 9 10 0 1 2 3 4 5 6 7 8 9 10 (1, 5) (4, 3) (4, 7) (9, 5)

 The viewBox is only used to define the position of the components on the raster.
-In our example the lines are positioned on a 10px by 10px raster but are scaled to a 40px by 40px icon due to the width and height values of the SVG.
+In our example the lines are positioned on a 10 by 10 raster but are scaled to a 40px by 40px icon due to the width and height values of the SVG.

 Edge values